ckunte/m-one/inc/crane.typ

 #let vhmin = read("/src/vhmin.py")
 #{linebreak();raw(vhmin, lang: "python")}

-IOGP specification S-618#footnote[IOGP S-618 Supplementary specification to API Specification 2C Offshore Pedestal-mounted Cranes.] issued in Dec 2018 now fixes the low velocity in API's off-board lift recipe, which stuck out like an anomaly#footnote[To be sure, my interest in API Spec 2C is now academic, and I am not judging it for its merits or demerits, since API's application domain is primarily the US.
+IOGP specification S-618@iogp_s618 issued in Dec 2018 now fixes the low velocity in API's off-board lift recipe, which stuck out like an anomaly#footnote[To be sure, my interest in API Spec 2C is now academic, and I am not judging it for its merits or demerits, since API's application domain is primarily the US.
 However, due to the fact that API standards are generally good to very good that the engineering community tends to adopt them across domains (outside USA) --- sometimes without pausing to consider whether or not cross-domain application is appropriate.], see plot above, and is now in step with that of EN 13852-1, which can be seen in the updated plot below.

 #figure(
   image("/img/vhmin_iogp.svg", width: 100%),